- The Camino de Santiago in numbers in 2025

 Who walked the Camino more, women or men?

-And finally, what were the ages of the pilgrims?
+And finally, what ages were the pilgrims?

-Highlights of the Camino statistics in 2024
+Highlights from the Camino statistics in 2025

-- The French Way remains the most popular route;
+- the French Way remains the most popular route;

 Leave A Comment